Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 The result is that most software developers, outside open source or the IETF, are **forced to choose between endless, mostly ineffective meetings or working alone**.

-In my recent experience with having an explainer video made meetings were used only for brainstorming.
-The explainer video company had approval software that captured what was being approved and by whom and feedback software that allowed you to comment frame by frame in a story board or video.
+When we had an explainer video made meetings were used only for brainstorming.
+The video company had approval software that captured what and who approved and feedback software that allowed you to comment frame by frame in a story board or video.

-That video process, designers and Figma or InVision like tools, and any number of business processes incorporate tools _specifically designed for them_.
-But software development continually underestimates the challenges of working together to build the right thing and so employ tools designed for other purposes like sticky notes based on 1970s factory work!!!
+That video process, designers and Figma or InVision, and any number of business processes incorporate tools _specifically designed for them_.
+But software development continually underestimates the challenges of working together to build the right thing and so employ tools like sticky notes based on 1970s factory work!!

 <img src="{{ site.baseurl }}/assets/images/kanban.png" alt="Kanban" style="width: 90%;" />

-Software development methodology isn't simply over standardized or just very old, it's the combination of very few choices with technology and ideas developed in other times for other purposes that makes the agile Goldilocks problem so devastating.
+It's this combination of very few choices with technology and ideas developed in other times for other purposes that makes the agile Goldilocks problem so devastating.

 ### Meeting all the time is too hot
-Deciding what we work on and how we implement is the most important process.
-So the thinking behind Scrum was to have lots of meetings to make sure you get it right.
+Nothing is more important than deciding what we work on and how we implement it.
+So the thinking behind Scrum was lots of meetings insure you get it right.
 Plus every introduction of Scrum I witnessed was followed by open offices in case something comes up when you are not in a meeting.

 And I get the logic - it's at least consistent.
 But now, more than ever, developers realize the issues with open office (and are being offered